zenhack/powerbox-http-proxy/README.md

 - `CA_CERT_PATH` is the path to which the daemon should write its root certificate.
 Configure your application to trust the cert written to this location.
+- `DB_TYPE`: The type of the database to use.
+Right now the only supported value is `mysql`.
 - `DB_URI`: The location of a mysql database in which to store the daemon's private data.
 See
   <https://github.com/go-sql-driver/mysql#dsn-data-source-name> for